Carreau/ipython-wiki/IPEP-17:-Notebook-Format-4.md

 ## Notebook-level format

 * `metadata`: an object containing any top-level notebook metadata.
 There are three reserved metadata keys which are optional, but if included must follow the following format:
-    * `kernel_info`: an object containing information about the kernel that the notebook should be run with.
+    * `kernel_info`: an object containing information about the kernel that the notebook should be run with (see also [IPEP 13](https://github.com/ipython/ipython/wiki/IPEP-13%3A-Updating-the-Message-Spec#kernel_info).
 It should include the following keys:
         * `name`: the name of the kernel specification
         * `language`: the language that the kernel runs
         * `codemirror_mode`: (optional) the codemirror mode to use when displaying the notebook